Bealby/Milestone-Project-2/README.md

 ### STRATEGY

-The main focus of this website is to give people an insight into Jack Fairfields life.
+The main focus of this website is to give family and friends an insight into Jack Fairfields life.
 To attract users to learn more about Jack Fairfield's travels with the use of a interactive map.
 Along with private photos and brief descriptions of areas he resided in.

 It needs to come across well on mobile devices as it will suit many users to browse the website while on their travels.
-While at the same time be a more visual and exapanive exeprience on tablets and desktops.
+With a more visual and exapanisve exeprience for a tablet and desktop.

 User Stories: